Mari-3/mariar.github.io/README.md

 Working autonomously and as a part of a team |<br>
 Excellent attention to detail |<br>
 Strong organizational skills |<br>
-Contributing with another departments to provide services that impact approx 6K clients |<br>
+Contributing with other departments to provide services that impact approx 6K clients |<br>
 Data entry, Statistics & KPI support |<br>
 Support to the International students program |<br>
 Social work volunteerism |<br>